MapRF: Weakly Supervised Online HD Map Construction via NeRF-Guided Self-Training: Method

 \subsection{Learning an Initial Map Model from Weak Labels}

 Self-training methods~\cite{you2022learning} typically rely on an initial set of labels that provide a starting point for iterative refinement.
-In the absence of ground-truth map annotations, we can derive weak labels from 2D annotations to train an initial map model.
-Specifically, we employ inverse perspective mapping (IPM)~\cite{mallot1991inverse} to project semantic and instance labels onto the ground plane, grouping points by instance identity.
-However, IPM assumes a perfectly planar road surface, which does not always hold in real-world environments (see Fig.~\ref{fig: weak_labels}).
-To alleviate the resulting distortions, we consider heuristic constraints during the projection process, assigning each map element a plausible height inferred from geometric cues.
+In the absence of ground-truth map annotations, we derive weak labels from 2D annotations to train an initial map model.
+Specifically, we employ inverse perspective mapping (IPM)~\cite{mallot1991inverse} to project semantic and instance labels onto the ground plane and group points by instance identity.
+However, IPM relies on a globally planar ground assumption, which may introduce geometric distortions in scenes with elevation changes.
+To mitigate these distortions, we relax the single-plane constraint by assigning an elevation parameter to each projected instance.
+This parameter is estimated by selecting the elevation that maximizes cross-frame reprojection consistency.
+The resulting weak labels are shown in Fig.~\ref{fig: weak_labels}.